JabRef/jabref/README.md

 We are thankful for any bug reports or other feedback.
 If you have ideas for new features you want to be included in JabRef, [tell us in our forum](http://discourse.jabref.org/c/features)!
-If you need support in using JabRef, please read [the documentation](https://docs.jabref.org/) first and have a look at our [community forum](https://discourse.jabref.org/c/help).
+If you need support in using JabRef, please read [the documentation](https://docs.jabref.org/) first, the [frequently asked questions (FAQ)](https://docs.jabref.org/faq) and also have a look at our [community forum](https://discourse.jabref.org/c/help).
 You can use our [GitHub issue tracker](https://github.com/JabRef/jabref/issues) to file bug reports.

 An explanation of donation possibilities and usage of donations is available at our [donations page](https://donations.jabref.org).